Post updated on

-Normally, your liver produces antioxidants which clear substances like acetaldehyde before they can cause too much damage.
+Normally, your liver produces antioxidants that clear substances like acetaldehyde before they can cause too much damage.
 When drinking, this process becomes overrun and depleted.

 This is where hangover supplements like AfterDrink come into play.

-AfterDrink is made from completely natural ingredients which are known to have powerful antioxidant properties.
+AfterDrink is made from completely natural ingredients that are known to have powerful antioxidant properties.

 It supplies your liver with the raw materials it needs to restore and regenerate enzymes to clear alcohols toxic by-products before they exert their negative effects.